BrutSoft/Greenfield-project/README.md

 is redirected to the donation page.
 Person has an option to skip the main page and go straight to the donation page.
 This web-app is written in JavaScript.
 The UI is built with React.
 For backend we use Node and Express.
 Firebase is used for authentication, database and deployment.
+This web app uses Firebase for authentication, database and deployment.
 Stripe api is used for a secure donation/transaction.

 ## Team